Tuition

 Wired - Mike Ellaway (guitar).

 I also know of other pupils who have been in bands, but I’m not aware of the bands’ names.
-These include Nick Young, Ross Duffield, Matthew Scott, Steve Thomas, Richard Newick, Dave Livingstone, Mike Nash, Paul Williams, Gareth Howells, Mike Collins, Steve Eustace, Robert Shaw, John Mason, Max Hughes, Nathan Hughes, Dave Williams, Keri Pearce and probably many more.
+These include Ross Duffield, Steve Thomas, Richard Newick, Dave Livingstone, Mike Nash, Gareth Howells, Mike Collins, Steve Eustace, Robert Shaw, John Mason, Max Hughes, Nathan Hughes, Dave Williams, Keri Pearce and probably many more.

 Anybody who can make a correction, fill in any of these band names, or anybody I have left out, please contact me and I will be happy to add the details to the list.